omgol411/disobind/README.md

 python predict.py
 ```
 Check all the paths in the constructor before running the script.

-This script creates a dict containing the following outputs for all tasks (contact map/interface) across all CG (1/5/10):
+This script creates a dictionary containing the following outputs for all tasks (contact map and interface residue prediction, across CG resolutions: 1, 5, 10):

 1. Uncalibrated Disobind predictions
 2. Calibrated Disobind predictions
 3. Binary target masks
-4. Binary mask fo IDR-IDR interactions (disorder_mat1)
+4. Binary mask of interactions between disordered residues (IDR-IDR interactions; disorder_mat1)
-5. Binary mask fo IDR-any interactions (disorder_mat2)
+5. Binary mask of interactions between disordered residues and any other residues (IDR-any interactions; disorder_mat2)

 ### AF2/AF3 predictions

 Run the following script on the terminal, specify `self.af_model` in the constructor:
 ```
 python get_af_prediction.py
 ```
 Check all the paths in the constructor before running the script.

+The contact maps from AF2/AF3 contact maps are corrected based on the pLDDT, PAE, and ipTM cutoffs if any.
-This script creates a dict containing the following outputs for all tasks (contact map/interface) across all CG (1/5/10) from AF2/AF3:
+The output is a dictionary for all tasks (contact map and interface residue prediction, across CG resolutions: 1, 5, 10) from AF2 and AF3.
-1. pLDDT and PAE corrected AF2/3 contact map.
-For all OOD set entries, predicted contact maps are zeroed if the ipTM <= 0.75.

 ### Perform analysis
 Run the following script on the terminal:

 ```
 python analysis.py
 ```

 Check all the paths in the constructor before running the script.

 This script parses Disobind/AF2/AF3 predicted outputs for all tasks and all CG values.
 Following outputs are generated:
 1. OOD set metrics.
-2. OOD set calibration plots and raw data for each task.
+2. OOD set calibration plots and raw data for the plots.
-3. AF2 vs AF3 confidence plot and raw data.
+3. AF2 vs AF3 confidence plot and raw data for the plots.
-4. Sparsity vs F1 score plot and raw data.
+4. Sparsity vs F1 score plot and raw data for the plots.
-5. Contact density vs Metric (Recall/ Precision/ F1 score) and raw data.
+5. Contact density vs Metric (Recall/ Precision/ F1 score) and raw data for the plots.

 ## Information
 __Author(s):__ Kartik Majila, Varun Ullanat, Shruthi Viswanath